alishaburgfeld/AllYouCanExercise/README.md

 <!----------------- TODOS ----------->
 1. Add a navbar - look into how to do a hamburger style on tailwind
 2. Figure out how I'm going to insert the Exercise names onto the main picture page, and how upon click it will go to the exercise page.
+3. Make it so id is auto-populated based on the next value in the mysql database
+4. Verify the way I'm doing CORS exception is a secure way
+5. Database variables for mysql container